 In addition to the DBMI seminar, the Informatics Intervention and Research Collaboration (I2RC), which meets weekly, provides trainees the opportunity to rigorously study clinical informatics challenges, translate knowledge into practice with a focus on demonstrable impact, and builds and evaluates real-world solutions in a mentored, facilitated forum.

-Fellows are located on the Health Sciences Campus of Columbia University and have full access to all of the scholarly resources of Columbia University Irving Medical Center, including the Health Sciences Library.
+Fellows are located on the Health Sciences Campus of Columbia University and have full access to all of the scholarly resources of Columbia University Irving Medical Center.

 Applications for a position starting in July 2019 can be made through ERAS (Electronic Residency Application Service).
 Our program appears under Clinical Informatics (Internal Medicine).